Bog Synchronicities

 Thus Spake Zarathustra

-Jung writes of the double self: the everyday self, tangled in neurosis and routine, and another self — the self of the unconsious.
+Jung writes of the double self: the everyday self, tangled in neurosis and routine, and another self — the self of the unconscious.

 Jung names this figure for Nietzsche as Zarathustra, per Nietzsche’s famous work “Thus Spake Zarathustra.”